 Another clinical study reviwed the effect of serrapeptase on the elasticity and viscosity of the nasal mucus in adult patients with chronic sinusitis.
 Serrapeptase was administered orally for 4 weeks.
 The dynamic viscosity of the mucus at week 4 was significantly lower than that at week 0.
 The authors conclude that serrapeptase may have some application in patients with chronic sinusitis.12

 The efficacy of serrapeptase was evaluated in a multicentre, double-blind, placebo-controlled study of 193 subjects suffering from acute or chronic ear, nose or throat disorders.
 After 3-4 days' treatment, significant symptom regression was observed in serrapeptase treated patients.
 Statistical comparison confirmed the greater efficacy of serrapeptase against all the symptoms examined.
-It was concluded that serrapeptase has anti-edemic and fibrinolytic activity and supports the body’s healthy response to inflammation.13
+It was concluded that serrapeptase has anti-edemic and fibrinolytic activity and supports the body’s healthy immune system.13

 1. Enhancement of the Fibrinolytic Activity in Plasma by Oral Administration of NattokinasesActa Haematol1990; 84:139-143.
 Hiroyuki Sumia, Hiroki Hamadab, Koichiro Nakanishic, Hajime HiratanicaDepartment of Physiology, Miyazaki Medical College, Miyazaki, Japan;bDepartment of Biochemistry, Oklahoma State University, Okla., USA;cBiochemistry Research Laboratories, JCR Pharmaceuticals, Kobe, Japan